Panchagarh-1

-Panchagarh-1 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh.
-Since 6 August 2024, the constituency remains vacant.
+Panchagarh-1 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2026 by Muhammad Nawshad Zamir of the Bangladesh Nationalist Party.

 Boundaries

-The constituency encompasses Teutlia, Panchagarh Sadar and Atwari upazilas, except the Boda Pourashova area.
+The constituency encompasses Panchagarh Sadar and Tetulia upazilas and all but two parts of Atwari Upazila: Boda Municipality wards 8 and 9.

 History

 The constituency was created in 1984 from the Dinajpur-2 constituency when the former Dinajpur District was split into three districts: Panchagarh, Thakurgaon, and Dinajpur.

+As of 2008, the constituency encompassed Atwari, Panchagarh Sadar, and Tetulia upazilas.

-Ahead of the 2026 general election, the Election Commission reduced the boundaries of the constituency to exclude the Boda Pourashova area of atwari upazilla.
+Boda Municipality lies mostly in Boda Upazila, but its two wards southwest of the Pathraj River, 8 and 9, are in Atwari Upazila.
+Ahead of the 2026 general election, the Election Commission reduced the boundaries of the constituency by moving these two wards from Panchagarh-1 to Panchagarh-2.